simuxakadiscgolfgod/Space-Weather/README.md

 Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was below S-scale storm level thresholds.

-Solar Radiation Storm Forecast for Jun 07-Jun 09 2024
+Solar Radiation Storm Forecast for Jun 08-Jun 10 2024

-              Jun 07  Jun 08  Jun 09
+              Jun 08  Jun 09  Jun 10
 S1 or greater   10%     10%     10%

-Rationale: There is a slight chance for S1 (Minor) solar radiation storms over 07-09 Jun.
+Rationale: There is a chance for S1 (Minor) solar radiation storms over 08-10 Jun.

 C. NOAA Radio Blackout Activity and Forecast

-Radio blackouts reaching the R2 levels were observed over the past 24 hours.
-The largest was at Jun 06 2024 1506 UTC.
+Radio blackouts reaching the R1 levels were observed over the past 24 hours.
+The largest was at Jun 07 2024 0913 UTC.

-Radio Blackout Forecast for Jun 07-Jun 09 2024
+Radio Blackout Forecast for Jun 08-Jun 10 2024

-              Jun 07        Jun 08        Jun 09
+              Jun 08        Jun 09        Jun 10
 R1-R2           50%           50%           50%
 R3 or greater   10%           10%           10%

-Rationale: There is a chance for R1-R2 (Minor-Moderate) radio blackouts, and a slight chance for R3 (Strong) events, over 07-09 Jun.
+Rationale: There is a chance for R1-R2 (Minor-Moderate) radio blackouts, with a slight chance for R3 (Strong) events, over 08-10 Jun.

 ```